appsmithorg/appsmith-docs/website/docs/product/telemetry.md

 ```

 ### Server setup ping
 Appsmith server sends a ping first time a new instance is created.
-This data is collected irrespective of telemetry is turned on or off.
+This data is collected irrespective of whether telemetry is turned on or off.

 ```javascript title="sample server-setup ping"
 {